notwa/rc/README.md

 ### [now](/sh/now)

-(bash) returns the local date-time in a sortable format. will take a date or a file as an argument too.
+(bash) prints a date-time (UTC) in a sortable format. it takes a date or file as an argument, else defaults to the current time.

 ```
 $ now